THE IMPACT

 After

-Popular Questions surfaced upfront at the start of each conversation
+Popular Questions surfaced upfront at the start of each conversation to attract attention

-Popular Questions surfaced upfront at the start of each conversation
+Popular Questions surfaced upfront at the start of each conversation to attract attention

 Why I Did it that Way